 The Equality Act 2010

 The Equality Act is the most significant piece of equality legislation for a generation.
 It simplifies, streamlines and strengthens law, ending the tangle of equality legislation.
 It consolidates discrimination law within a single Act and aims to end the discrimination that blights so many people’s lives.
-The Act replaces nine pieces of legislation including:

 The Alliance has produced a publication called the Guide to the Equality Act and Good Practice for early years settings to assist them both in their provision of services for children and families and in their employment practices.